mdolab/pyoptsparse/paper/paper.md

 Similarly, the constraint Jacobian is represented by a nested dictionary approach.
 This representation has several advantages:

-- The design variable and constraint values can be accessed without needing to consider their global indices, which is clumsy and prone to error.
+- The design variable and constraint values can be accessed without knowing their global indices, which reduces possible user error.
-- The global indices are also often optimizer-dependent, and this extra level of abstraction allows pyOptSparse to handle everything behind the scenes.
+- The global indices are also often optimizer-dependent and this extra level of wrapping abstracts away potentially confusing differences between optimizers.
 - The constraint Jacobian can be computed and provided at the sub-block level, leaving pyOptSparse to assemble the whole Jacobian.
-  This mimics the engineering workflow, where different tools often compute different sub-blocks of the Jacobian.
+  This mimics the engineering workflow where different tools often compute different sub-blocks of the Jacobian.
   The user only has to ensure that the indices within each sub-block are correct, and the rest is handled automatically.

 ## Support for sparse linear and nonlinear constraints